mschlauch/comfortreader/README.md

 - trains your reading, reduces regression and expands your vision span
 - fully costumizable text appearance and reading configuration

+## CHANGELOG
+version 1.9 alpha

+last changes:
+- revised UI and usability
+- bugfixes

-LICENSE
+## LICENSE
-Copyright 2014-2017 Michael Schlauch
+Copyright 2014-2018 Michael Schlauch

 Comfort Reader is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by